XiphosResearch/phuzz/README.md

 [![Build Status](https://drone.io/github.com/HarryR/phuzz/status.png)](https://drone.io/github.com/HarryR/phuzz/latest)

 It uses feedback from xdebug and strace to generate random and arbitrary input parameters to a PHP script and find code paths which lead to exploitation.
+Primarily it's designed to scan for vulnerabilities in PHP scripts which are web accessible but not meant to be run directly.

 ## TODO